Cornești-Iarcuri: History and dating

 The first mention in specialized archeological literature seems to belong to József Péch (1877).
 Nevertheless, the first archeological surveys were carried out by Ioachim Miloia in the summer of 1933 on the land of mayor Nicolae Manase.
 They were resumed in the summer of 1939 by Marius Moga.
 The outbreak of World War II and Moga's enlistment in the army determined the abandonment of archeological research.

 Most of the sources until Miloia considered the fortress an Avar ring, a fortification built by the Avar remnants who retreated to the east following the defeat by Charlemagne.
 According to Moga, the earthen ramparts of Cornești can be attributed to much earlier periods, namely the middle stage of the Bronze Age or the Dacian period.
 Another hypothesis, supported by C. Răileanu in 1981, but refuted by Florin Medeleț, considered the ruins as the remains of the city of Tema, mentioned in the Ravenna Cosmography.

-The surface research undertaken by Dorel Micle, Liviu Măruia and Leonard Dorogostaisky in 2006 led to the identification of three settlements belonging to the early Copper Age (Tiszapolgár culture), middle Bronze Age (Cornești-Crvenka group of the Vatina culture) and early Iron Age (Gornea-Kalakača group).
+The surface research undertaken by Dorel Micle, Liviu Măruia and Leonard Dorogostaisky in 2006 led to the identification of three settlements belonging to the early Copper Age (Tiszapolgár culture), middle-late Bronze Age (Cruceni-Belegiš culture, part of the Urnfield culture) and early Iron Age (Gornea-Kalakača group).
 The largest archeological survey was carried out between 2007 and 2017 by a team of Romanian, English and German archeologists and students.
-It revealed that the Eneolithic fortress at Cornești was built by the Cruceni-Belegiš communities in the second half of the 2nd millennium BC.
-It seems that it was the residence of a powerful Sarmatian chief, capable of coordinating the works of such a large-scale construction.
+It revealed that the Bronze Age fortress at Cornești was built by the Cruceni-Belegiš communities in the second half of the 2nd millennium BC.
+It seems that it was the residence of a powerful chief, capable of coordinating the works of such a large-scale construction.
 Although no archeological evidence has been discovered to indicate any external attack, the end of the fortification is a violent one, having been set on fire towards the end of the 2nd millennium BC.